Listen to the audiobook:

 During a meeting with Hezbollah officials, a prominent leftist professor said that the United States was “one of the leading terrorist states.”
-An assistant professor of anthropology at Columbia University told a crowd of about 3,000 students that he “personally would like to see a million Mogadishus.”
-In the 1993 Battle of Mogadishu, alleged al-Qaeda-trained fighters killed eighteen US special forces soldiers.
+An assistant professor of anthropology at Columbia University told a crowd of about 3,000 students that he “personally would like to see a million Mogadishus,” referring to the 1993 Battle of Mogadishu, in which alleged al-Qaeda-trained fighters killed eighteen US Special Forces soldiers.
 The professor also expressed hope that American soldiers would kill each other.

 Some left-wing figures have aided terrorists directly.
 In 1995, Omar Abdel-Rahman was convicted for conspiring to carry out the 1993 World Trade Center bombing.
 One of his defense lawyers, Lynne Stewart, was sentenced to prison in 2006 for helping to smuggle messages from Abdel-Rahman to his followers in the Middle East that told them to continue their terrorist activities.
-Stewart became a political idol for the Left and was repeatedly invited to lecture at college campuses.
+Stewart became a political idol for the Left and was repeatedly invited to give lectures on college campuses.

 Standing with terrorists against Western democratic society is part of the radical Left’s long march to destroy and take over Western society from within.
 The Left is willing to use any method that helps it achieve this goal.
 At a deeper level, though Western leftist ideology has no superficial relationship with Islamic extremism, their common roots lie in the hatred and struggle of the communist specter.